 This position is in the Department of Internal Medicine, Division of Infectious Diseases.
 This position is for the Medical School Campus.

 The Division of Infectious Diseases at Washington University School of Medicine in St. Louis, MO, is recruiting a postdoctoral research associate to participate in NIH-funded projects investigating the pathogenesis of tuberculosis.
-Dr. Philips' laboratory is looking for a highly motivated postdoctoral associate to study host-pathogen interactions governing immune control of Mycobacterium tuberculosis (http://www.jenphilipslab.com/).
-In particular, we are looking for outstanding scientists with prior training in immunology, mouse models, and/or lung biology.
+Dr. Philips' laboratory is looking for a highly-motivated postdoctoral research associate to study host-pathogen interactions governing control of Mycobacterium tuberculosis (http://www.jenphilipslab.com/).
+In particular, we are looking for outstanding scientists with prior training in immunology, microbiology, and/or cell biology.
 Applicants should have a strong interest in tuberculosis, microbial pathogenesis, and innate immunity, but need not have worked in these areas previously.
 The ideal candidate will have substantial experience with animal models, flow cytometry, and/or microscopy.
 They must be comfortable being trained to work in a biosafety level 3 facility.

 Post Doc Instructions:

 Please do not submit an application to this posting.� To apply for this postdoctoral research opportunity, follow the directions below in �Applicant Special Instructions�.